One Stop for Growth Development Continuum

 Example Projects:

-• Request by a business association representing a consortium of building owners to explore the feasibility of developing a Business Improvement District.
+• Request by a municipality to explore the feasibility of developing a Business Improvement District.

 • A request from a community coalition to fund English language training and other prerequisite trainings, including coverage for childcare and transportation, to prepare low-income residents for new jobs available in the region due to the expansion of a major employer.

-Applications for projects in the Planning and Zoning bucket represent an early-stage project that requires a guiding plan, study, or assessment of project needs, prior to any construction or site preparation.
+Applications for projects in the Planning & Zoning category represent an early-stage project that requires a guiding plan, study, or assessment of project needs, prior to any construction or site preparation.
 These are planning grants and projects must produce a planning document or zoning revision.

 Eligible Applicants: